-- Your doctor will review your medicines. - The doctor may tell you to stop taking some medicines before surgery. - The doctor may tell you to take some medicines with a sip of water the morning of surgery. - Have enough of your daily medicines so you do not run out while recovering from surgery. - Do not bring any medicines to the hospital (unless instructed to).
+Before surgery, your doctor will review your medicines.

+- The doctor may tell you to stop taking some medicines before surgery. - The doctor may tell you to take some medicines with a sip of water the morning of surgery. - Have enough of your daily medicines so you do not run out while recovering from surgery. - Do not bring any medicines to the hospital (unless instructed to).

-Bathing before surgery
+Bathing before Surgery